 Lemuria (2017)

-concert installation for 6 audio islands, 4 instruments, 2 voices and electronic sound processing.
+A concert installation for 6 audio islands, 4 instruments, 2 voices and electronic sound processing

 Premiered 10th of March 2017

-‘Lemuria’ is the fourth in an ongoing series of works from LEMUR, appropriating titles and concepts from the canon of 20th century art music for creative re-use.
-The title draws not only upon the myth of the lost sivilization of Lemuria, but also a movement from Luigi Nono’s work “Guai ai gelidi mostri”, one of the many points in his oeuvre where the notion of islands occur.
+‘Lemuria’ draws not only upon the myth of the lost sivilization, but also a movement from Luigi Nono’s work “Guai ai gelidi mostri”, one of the many points in his oeuvre where the notion of islands occur.

-Lemur’s “Lemuria” uses the island metaphor as a concept for sound distribution, in the placement of musicians and audience and as a compositional strategy.
-The work is built up from isolated sounds and material types developed independantly by all performers, that later are combined into textures highlighting different aspects of the performance space.
+Lemur’s “Lemuria” employs this island motif as metaphor in its broadest sense: as a concept for sound distribution, as an ideal for the placement of musicians and audience and as a compositional strategy.
+Built up from isolated sounds and material types, the work was developed independantly by the performers, then later combined into textures highlighting different aspects of the performance space.

 Matrix of possibilities